1. Processing necessary for compliance with our legal or regulatory obligations:

 - For the establishment, exercise or defense of legal claims.

 You have the right to object at any time to the processing of your personal data for direct marketing purposes, which includes profiling to the extent that it is related to such direct marketing.
-For more information, please check section 4.B “How to exercise your rights”.close
+For more information, please check section 4.B “How to exercise your rights”.

 Right to data portability

 You have the right (insofar this does not adversely affects the rights and freedoms of others) to receive the personal data concerning you, that you have provided to UCB, in a structured, commonly used and machine-readable format and to transmit those data to another controller, without hindrance from UCB, where the processing is: